Snowflake Reliability

 Step 1: Start Setup

-1. In the ADOC UI, click Register from the left menu.
+1. Click Register from the left main menu.

 1. Enter a name for this data source.